VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 }
 ```

-To run this code, save it to a file named `hello.cpp` and then open a terminal, navigate to that folder and run `gcc hello.cpp -o hello`, then you can run your program with `./hello`, that should give you something like this:
+To run this code, save it to a file named `hello.c` and then open a terminal, navigate to that folder and run `gcc hello.c -o hello`, then you can run your program with `./hello`, that should give you something like this:

 ```
 [vega@lyrae ~]$ gcc hello.c -o hello